How Are Faculty And Students Involved?

 Fundación San Lucas, Nicaragua

 “My environmental science internship was carried out with the HNGR program.
-I am especially interested in the intersection between creation care and human flourishing, especially in the areas of social justice, international community development, and agriculture.
-I worked as a Food Security Intern for 6 months at Fundación San Lucas Nicaragua which was a part of the Luke Society located in Jinotepe Carazo, Nicaragua.
-I was apprenticed by two incredible agronomists and took part in agricultural development activities in rural communities part of marginalized dry, tropical municipalities of La Conquista and Santa Teresa in Carazo.
-I researched to compare two different methods of rice cultivation, assisted with small tasks in San Lucas’s agricultural experimental center and had the opportunity to interact with and befriend smallholder farmers as they faced crippling climate changed induced drought due to El Niño.
+I am especially interested in the intersection between creation care and human flourishing especially in the areas of social justice, international community development, and agriculture.
+I worked as a food security intern for six months at Fundación San Lucas Nicaragua which was a part of the Luke Society located in Jinotepe Carazo, Nicaragua.
+I was apprenticed by two incredible agronomists and took part in agricultural development activities in rural communities part of marginalized, dry, tropical municipalities of La Conquista and Santa Teresa in Carazo.
+I researched to compare two different methods of rice cultivation, assisted with small tasks in San Lucas’s agricultural experimental center, and had the opportunity to interact with and befriend smallholder farmers as they faced crippling climate change induced drought due to El Niño.
 The experience was incredibly fulfilling and will hopefully lead to a future career path in international agricultural development at a local community level.”